thanhdd1201/super-duper-drive/starter/README.md

  - Write a test that deletes a note and verifies that the note is no longer displayed.

-3. Write tests for credential creation, viewing, editing, and deletion.
+3. Write tests for credentials creation, viewing, editing, and deletion.
  - Write a test that creates a set of credentials, verifies that they are displayed, and verifies that the displayed password is encrypted.
  - Write a test that views an existing set of credentials, verifies that the viewable password is unencrypted, edits the credentials, and verifies that the changes are displayed.
  - Write a test that deletes an existing set of credentials and verifies that the credentials are no longer displayed.